Mr-Victor16/car-rental-system-spring/README.md

 # Car Rental System [Backend]
-Car Rental System is a project for a simple car rental system that was created for the purpose of learning how to create REST APIs.
+Car Rental System is a project showcasing a simple car rental system.
+It has been designed using a layered architecture, enabling effective management of business logic, presentation and data access.

-This repository focuses on the backend part of the project.
-The project was implemented in a layered architecture.
+This repository contains only the backend part of the project.\

-The frontend for this project can be found in the repository - [car-rental-system-react](https://github.com/Mr-Victor16/car-rental-system-react)
+For the frontend part of the project, please visit the repository - [car-rental-system-react](https://github.com/Mr-Victor16/car-rental-system-react)

 ## Technologies used
 + Spring Framework, Spring Boot, Spring Security, Spring Data JPA